Tycro-Games/tycro-games.github.io/_posts/2026-06-06-A-quick-2D-SDF-Renderer-with-Tiled-Rendering.md

 <video controls autoplay muted loop playsinline src="/assets/media/alloy/tiled_performance.mp4" title="Tiled vs per-pixel performance"></video>

 Something that I neglected so far is the waste of space per tile.
 In the video I assigned 200 primitives per tile, it is obvious that it overflows in the video due to the high number of shapes on the screen.
 The count of shapes per tile is necessary, but a smarter way to utilize memory is to allocate a single buffer of primitive indices and use it as a common ground via an offset.
 It would be like partitioning a big array into smaller arrays conceptually.
 The offset is where the mini-array starts and the count represents when it ends.
 The diagram below should provide some visual aid to this idea.

-Concretely, each tile stores just an `offset` (where its slice starts) and a `count` (how many indices it owns), and every slice lives back-to-back in one shared buffer.
-The `offset` of a tile is nothing more than the running sum of all the counts before it - an exclusive prefix sum - so you build the whole thing with a single scan over the per-tile counts.
-Notice that an empty tile (count = 0) simply shares its offset with the next one.

 ```mermaid
 flowchart LR